onyeka-hub/Project-17/README.md

 - You can easily determine resources that are not being used and take actions accordingly
 - If there are different teams in the organisation using the same account, tagging can help differentiate who owns which resources.

-**Note**: You can add multiple tags as a default set. for example, in out terraform.tfvars file we can have default tags defined.
+**Note**: You can add multiple tags as a default set. for example, in our terraform.tfvars file we can have default tags defined.

 ```
 tags = {